Spec Ops: The Line: Narrative design

 Spec Ops: The Line includes several choices for players to make.
 According to Williams, it was a key concept to be featured right from the start of the game's development.
 The game does not feature a morality system, but instead has situations that give players some freedom of choice.
 The consequences of some of these choices were deliberately made unclear in an attempt to make them more realistic, encouraging players to explore the other potential options not directly presented by the game.
 These choices were inspired by Fallout 3, and are often between: "what the character knows and what the player would maybe try and do".
 To make choices more realistic, and to increase the impact of the story, the team put in a lot of morally ambiguous choices and "bad or worse" decisions.
-Williams added that absolute good choices are not practical and sometimes may not exist in real-world situations, so to reflect that combat sequences sometimes force players to make split-second decisions and accept whatever the consequences are.
-According to Williams, this is something that people frequently do in real-world scenarios, and they must "live with it" after their decision.
-Williams added that they hoped that the game's players would have different feelings after making these choices, as this would show that they had created an opportunity for players to examine their own inner emotions, and that they had successfully provided different experiences for players without having a branching storyline.
+Combat sequences sometimes force players to make split-second decisions and accept whatever the consequences are.
+Through these choices, the team hoped to have prompted players to examine their own inner emotions, and provided different experiences for players without having a branching storyline.
 Replay value was also considered when the development team was designing these choices.